Pioneering healthcare firm launched one of the UK’s first over-the-counter (OTC) contraceptive pills, Hana.

 From its ‘Made for You’ campaign around gender neutral razors to its global design strategy for Amstel that enabled the beer brand to increase accessibility in local markets, the design consultancy not only wants to support new product launches and campaigns – it aims to build platforms and change conversations.

-It comes as no surprise to learn then that one of Elmwood’s chief UK strategy leads, Deborah Stafford-Watson, comes with the job title ‘Head of Provocation & Strategy’ – which perfectly matches the design consultancy’s modus operandi.
+It comes as no surprise to learn then that one of Elmwood’s chief UK strategy lead, Deborah Stafford-Watson, comes with the job title ‘Head of Provocation & Strategy’ – which perfectly matches the design consultancy’s modus operandi.

 Stafford-Watson is a double DBA Gold Winner with over 20 years experience in helping brands tackle big challenges, open up new opportunities and discover solutions through actionable strategies.